Tiny stories. Huge impact.

 She waved goodbye.
 The gallows creaked.

-Destroy Roy, then deploy his decoy.
+Destroyed Roy, then deployed his decoy.

-Win $100.
+- Win $100.
 Get published.
 Be remembered.

-One will be crowned Six Word Wonder 2026.
+- One will be crowned Six Word Wonder 2026.

-Entry is free.
+- Entry is free.
 All entries will be credited to you.

-Over 30,000 entries submitted worldwide from past contests.
+- Over 30,000 entries submitted worldwide from past contests.

-Enter up to five six-word stories, memoirs, poems, or jokes in this entry form.
+- Enter up to five six-word stories, memoirs, poems, or jokes in this entry form.

 By entering, you agree to the contest’s full terms and conditions.